art-w/deque/README.md

 module.

 This code would not have been possible without the fantastic support for GADTs in OCaml.
-The invariants are encoded inside each datatypes and the algorithms follows, guided by the type checker.
-This does not result in the most readable code, so you should read the paper if you want to understand the big ideas:
+The invariants are encoded inside each datatypes; the algorithms then follow, guided by the type checker.
+This does not result in the most readable code however, so you should read the paper if you want to understand the big
+ideas:

 - Skew binary numbers to deamortize carry propagation
 - Recursive slowdown and bootstrapping